 Freedom…recovery has given me freedom.
 Freedom of choice, freedom from fear and freedom from self-sabatoging behavior.

 I recently had the most amazing weekend in Northern Wisconsin with other recovering friends.
 We were surrounded by nature.
 Every morning, I woke up early and had my coffee on the patio overlooking the water.
 I saw eagles flying above me.
 Eagles!
 I would never have appreciated the beauty of this experience had I still been in active addiction.
-Honestly, I never would have gone.
+Honestly, I never would have even gone.
+I probably would have said that I would be there, but I never would have shown up.
 And I never felt alone, not for a single moment, because I was surrounded by the people who have helped to guide me through this journey.
 We laughed and cried and laughed some more.
 We went kayaking, and on pontoon boats, and out to dinner and rode motorcycles.
 We danced, and sat around a bonfire, and went fishing.
 We did all of these things without the use of drugs or alcohol!
 And it was FUN!!!

 Now, because of my recovery, I get to go home, every night, to the family I almost lost a few years ago.
 I get to hug my daughter and kiss my husband and go to sleep in my own bed in the home that we bought together as a family.
 It’s the life I have always dreamed of.
 There is not a single beverage that could ever fill me with the amount of love and hope I have found in recovery.